VDA5050/VDA5050/VDA5050_EN.md

 Vehicles shall communicate their planned trajectory to the master control system.
 This is done via the state message.
 For a higher frequency of sharing, the visualisation topic can be used.
 For this purpose the parameters `plannedPath` and `intermediatePath` are introduced, to be used only for trajectories planned by the mobile robot.
 The trajectory fields in the edgeState shall only be used to 'acknowledge' trajectories that have already been defined a priori within a layout or order and not during operations.

 This recommendation distinguishes between the `plannedPath`, which represents a longer path within the robot's currently active order that it is confident to share, and the `intermediatePath`, which represents the estimated time of arrival at closer waypoints that the vehicle is able to perceive with its sensors.
 Both paths start from the current position of the mobile robot (independent of any node that is part of the order the robot is currently executing) and go as far as the robot has what it considers to be reliable data, as it may also be situation dependent.
 The `plannedPath` is defined as a NURBS identical to the one defined in the `trajectory` field of the `edgeState`.
-In addition, the robot may contain an array of nodes (referenced by their `nodeId`) that are included in the current plan.
+In addition, the planned path may contain an array of nodes (referenced by their `nodeId`) that will be traversed as part of the current path.
 The `intermediatePath` is defined as a polyline with an estimated time of arrival defined by a `timestamp` and optionally the orientation of the mobile robot added to each shared waypoint.
 It is defined as an array of waypoints where the line segments of a `polyline` are linear.
-The exact length of the shared path is limited by the perception of its intermediate environment by its sensors.
+The exact length of the shared path is limited by the robot's perception of its intermediate environment by its sensors.

 ### 6.x.
 Implementation of the zone set object for zone set transfer

 In contrast to the maps, the structure of the zones is predefined.
-This structure shall be maintained when downloading as well as sending the zones via the separate topic `zoneSet`.
-This structure is not part of the state message of the vehicles.
+This structure shall be maintained when providing the download as well as sending the zones via the separate topic `zoneSet`.
+It is not part of the state message of the vehicles.

 A zoneSet shall only be changed and distributed by master control to keep consistency in the system.

 A `zoneSet` is an array of `zone` objects with a globally unique identifier, `zoneSetId`.
 It must be associated with a single map referenced through the `mapId`.
 The `mapVersion` shall not be referenced, as the same zone set might be intended to be used for several versions of one map.
 In general, several zone sets can be defined in addition to a single map and it is upon master control to ensure that the right zone set is enabled for each map on the vehicle.
-As with maps, the `zoneSetStatus` indicates which zone set is currently used by the device.
+As with maps, the `zoneSetStatus` indicates which zone sets is currently used by the device.
 Only a single zone set can be activated at a time for each `mapId` on the vehicle.
 Zones shall not extend beyond the spatial boundaries of a map.
 The content of a zone set with a unique zoneSetId shall not change.
 If changes are required within a zone set, it shall be identified by a new zoneSetId.